Trauma Therapy Online Groups for Recovery and Growth

 Who this group is for

-This group is for individuals who are emotionally stable and wish to reconnect with their body through movement, breath, and mindfulness.
+This online trauma therapy group is for individuals who are not in acute crisis and can engage with gentle body-based or creative practices, and who wish to reconnect with their body through movement, breath, and mindfulness.
 It provides a safe space to explore healing through embodied awareness.

 Using trauma-informed somatic practices (such as bioenergetics, Pilates, yoga, tai chi, tapping, and myofascial release), you’ll learn to listen to your body’s cues and release long-held tension patterns.
 Over time, this helps restore balance, vitality, and emotional regulation.